ksunyan/mapSCAD/README.md

 See the [OpenSCAD User Manual](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual) for more information.

 ### Slicer Software and STL Viewers
-Since choice of slicer software for 3D printing largely depends on personal preference or compatibility with 3D printers, this guide will not address slicer software in detail.
+Since your choice of slicer software for 3D printing largely depends on personal preference or compatibility with 3D printers, this guide will not address slicer software in detail.
 One popular slicer is [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura) (which was used in testing of this project).

 Software for viewing `.stl` files may also be helpful.
 Free STL viewers are widely available online for download.